-The Midsummer’s Eve celebration is something that Spaniards and Brits have in common, although the traditions might be slightly different.
+The Midsummer’s Eve celebration is something that Spaniards have in common with northern Europe, although the traditions might be slightly different.

 Midsummer’s Eve (St. John’s eve) is being celebrated in Spain on June 23rd.
 The importance of this celebration for Spaniards can be compared the way we are celebrating New Year’s eve in Northern Europe.
 This is a new start for many Spaniards and many of the traditions are related to cleaning you mind, purifying your soul, and making wishes for the next 12 months.

 On Saturday 23.
 June Spain’s beaches will be filled with thousands of bonfires to celebrate San Juan.
 The tradition of San Juan is about being purified from evil spirits through fire and water.